Begin your journey...

 Inability to perform daily tasks like taking care of your kids or getting to work or school

-It is especially important to pay attention to sudden changes in thoughts and behaviors.
-Also keep in mind that the onset of the symptoms above, and not just any one change, indicates a problem that should be evaluated.
+It is especially important to pay attention to sudden changes in thoughts and behaviors as the onset of symptoms like the above indicates a problem that should be evaluated.

 Mental health issues are real, common, and treatable.
-According to the National Alliance on Mental Illness (NAMI) 1 in 5 adults experience mental illness (thats 20%!), and some of those are considered serious.
+According to the National Alliance on Mental Illness (NAMI) Centers for Disease Control (CDC), up to 1 in 5 children, adolescents or adults experience a mental health condition (thats 20%!), and some of those are considered serious.
 So the first thing to remember is that you are not alone.

-If you feel that you are experiencing a mental health condition, and particularly if those issues are interfering with your life, you may want to consider professional help which can potentially make a difference.
+If you feel that you or your child are experiencing a mental health condition, and particularly if those issues are interfering with your lives, you may want to consider professional help which can potentially make a difference.

 Mental health professionals can help in a variety of ways including: